-2.2.3 Controls of soiling and annoyance impacts are typically achieved through conditions within planning permissions and / or environmental permits requiring the implementation of a dust management plan to prevent amenity impacts.

-Local Air Quality

-- 2.2.4 Ambient air quality standards in the UK are established through the combination of transposition of European legislation and additional UK legislation and requirements.
+- 2.2.3 Controls of soiling and annoyance impacts are typically achieved through conditions within planning permissions and / or environmental permits requiring the implementation of a dust management plan to prevent amenity impacts. - Local Air Quality - 2.2.4 Ambient air quality standards in the UK are established through the combination of transposition of European legislation and additional UK legislation and requirements.
 Following the departure of the UK from the EU the air pollution standards established under EU requirements remain in place having been enshrined in UK law. - 2.2.5 In addition, Part IV of the Environment Act 1995 imposes a duty on local authorities in the UK to review existing and projected air quality in their area.
 Any location likely to exceed the established UK Air Quality Objectives (AQOs) must be declared an Air Quality Management Area (AQMA) and an Action Plan prepared and implemented, with the aim of achieving the UK AQOs.
 This process is referred to as Local Air Quality Management (LAQM).
-The LAQM process is supported by national statutory policy and technical guidance provided by Defra. - 2.2.6 The full air quality objectives (AQOs) were provided in Table 2.1 of the EnviroCentre Air Quality Assessment report submitted within the application (CD1.08).
-The current AQOs of specific relevance to the Site and Proposed Development with regards to protection of human health are summarised in Table 2.1 below.
+The LAQM process is supported by national statutory policy and technical guidance provided by Defra. - 2.2.6 The full air quality objectives (AQOs) and other appropriate standards that were applicable at the time were provided in Table 2.1 of the EnviroCentre Air Quality Assessment report submitted within the application (CD1.08). - 2.2.7 Since the original application new future standards have been established for PM2.5 as detailed in Section 6.1 of the ES Addendum (CD15.01).
+The current AQOs and other standards of specific relevance to the Site and Proposed Development with regards to protection of human health are summarised in Table 2.1 below.